Echo Escape 2 picoCTF 2026 Solution

 A core dump is produced when the process crashes with an unhandled signal (SIGSEGV).
 Pwntools' Corefile class parses the core and exposes register state, memory maps, and stack contents.
 Alternatively, GDB's pattern create / pattern offset (from the PEDA or GEF extension) achieves the same result interactively.
 Running ulimit -c unlimited before the program ensures core dumps are written.

-On x86-64, the saved return address is 8 bytes wide and must be 8-byte aligned.
-The stack layout from the top of a function frame is typically: local variables, then the saved base pointer (rbp, 8 bytes), then the return address (8 bytes).
-So if the buffer is at offset 0 on the frame, the return address starts at sizeof(buf) + 8.
+This binary is 32-bit, so the saved return address is 4 bytes wide and there is no 16-byte alignment requirement.
+The stack layout from the top of the frame is: local variables, then the saved base pointer (EBP, 4 bytes), then the return address (4 bytes).
+The disassembly shows the buffer at EBP - 0x28 (40 bytes below EBP), so padding is 40 + 4 = 44 bytes before the return address.
 The cyclic approach confirms this empirically without needing to read the assembly manually.

 bash